LOS Channel

 , UInt64

-The velocity of the signal source in the form of a valid vector-column 3 by 1 or a valid matrix 3 by N. The value of N is the number of propagated signals and is equal to the second dimensionality of the signal in the X port.
-If Vel1 is a column vector, it takes the form .
-If Vel1 is a matrix, each column specifies a different origin of the signal and is of the form .
-Vel1 and Vel2 cannot both be specified as matrices - at least one must be a 3 by 1 column vector.
-The units of position are metres.
+The speed of the signal source in the form of a real 3-by-1 column vector or a real 3-by-N matrix.
+The value N is the number of propagated signals and is equal to the second dimension of the signal per port X. If Vel1 is a column vector, then it takes the form .
+If Vel1 is a matrix, each column defines a different origin of the signal and has the form .
+Vel1 and Vel2 cannot both be specified as matrices — at least one must be a 3-by-1 column vector.
+The units of position are meters.

 Data types: Float16